abhishekarya1/Hash-Define-myNotes/content/microservices/patterns.md

 **Distributed Tracing**: trace a request across microservices with _Zipkin_ [[link](/spring-boot/log/#sleuth-and-zipkin)]

 ### Deployment Patterns

+Given below are deployment strategies that have zero downtime:

+**Big Bang Deployment**: replace old application with new (involves downtime), and then after the deployment all traffic is received by the new version.
+Rollbacks are very expensive here.

-**Blue-Green Deployment**: two identical production enviroments, only one is live at a given time, helps in upgrading services to newer version with minimal downtime
+**Blue-Green Deployment**: two identical production enviroments, only one is live at a given time and all traffic is routed to it, the other is on standby, helps in upgrading services to newer version with minimal downtime.

 ![](https://i.imgur.com/nJP0R8D.jpg)

 **Canary Deployment**: rollout features to a subset of users (_early adopters_) before making them available to all; redirect a part of traffic coming from users say 10% of the total users to the newer service (`v1.1`), while the majority of traffic still goes to the stable service (`v1.0`).
+If anything goes wrong, we can recover faster in this strategy.

 **Rolling Deployment**: slowly replace the pods containing old version with the pods containing new version of the code (in k8s).
+Also known as **Phased Deployment**.

 A/B Testing: 50% of users are redirected to `versionA` and the other half to `versionB` to determine which one performs better.